Jason-0009/Isometric-Room-Client/README.md

 ## Features
 - Draws an isometric room with cubes that act like objects.
-- An avatar that can move and interact with objects in the room.
+- An avatar that can move and understand obstacles.
 - Objects can be moved around.
 - Cubes can be customized with the color picker.